-- In February this year the recommended minimum stipend was increased by 2.4% to \$69,514 with effect from 1 July 2021, in line with the previous policy to set the figure at 75% of Average Weekly Earnings. - In August we discontinued the use of AWE as the benchmark for setting recommended minimum stipends for 2022 onwards and instead adopted fixed increase of 2.4% as from 1 July in each of the next 2 years.
-As a result we approved a recommended minimum stipend of \$71,182 from 1 July 2022. - In August we also removed the recommended limitations on the types of exempt benefit that may be provided to a minister in recognition of the ATO's Ruling TR 2019/2.
-We also renamed the MEA as the Minister's Discretionary Benefits Account (MDBA). - The structure of remuneration package remains unchanged.
+- In August 2021 we discontinued the use of AWE as the benchmark for setting recommended minimum stipends for 2022 onwards and instead adopted fixed increase of 2.4% as from 1 July in each of the next 2 years. - As a result we approved a recommended minimum stipend for a minister of \$71,182 from 1 July 2022 and \$72,890 from 1 July 2023. - In August 2021 we also removed the recommended limitations on the types of exempt benefit that may be provided to a minister in recognition of the ATO's Ruling TR 2019/2 and renamed the MEA as the Minister's Discretionary Benefits Account (MDBA). - The structure of remuneration package remains unchanged.